 Given this complexity, it is sometimes hard to describe Hinduism in simple-to-understand ways.
 Here, I offer a description that has been really helpful to my students over the years, and it revolves around three of the major sacred texts of Hinduism:

-- the Vedas - the Upanishads - the Bhagavad Gita (part of the larger Mahabharata)
+- the Bhagavad Gita (part of the larger Mahabharata)

 These texts come into existence at very different times in Hindu history and a certain form or mode of Hindu spirituality developed around each one.
 All three of these modes of being Hindu exist today in some form - yet, they are distinct from each other.